 Next, build a list of your estimated expenses in order of priority and see how it aligns with your budget.
 Are there areas where you need to cut back or alter in order to spend less?
 Do you have room to splurge on your most important expense?
 Making and sticking to a budget will save you loads of time, money, and sanity in the long run.

-Next step, figure out what parts of your wedding require you to hire some help.
+The next step of figuring out how to elope is determining what parts of your wedding require you to hire some help.
 You’ll likely want someone to document your wedding, which means hiring a photographer and/or a videographer.
 You’ll also need someone to officially marry you, so don’t forget to choose an officiant.
 Do you want a professional to do your hair and makeup?
 Are you going to have flowers?
 Does the venue you have in mind need decor?

 Don’t forget to think through your reception or after-party as well, if you are having one.
 Will the party be in a rented venue that needs additional vendors or will it be in a restaurant or bar that already has some on-site services?
 Will you provide food and drink?
 Will you have live music or a DJ?
 Taking the time to list and prioritize all of your potential needs for vendors will really help you decide if your services are realistic for the location and your budget.